finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 instrument_property_keys = ['instrument_property_keys_example'] # list[str] | Optional.
 Keys of the properties to be decorated on to the instrument (optional)

 try:
-    # Get all of the currently mastered instruments in LUSID
+    # [EARLY ACCESS] Get all of the currently mastered instruments in LUSID
     api_response = api_instance.list_instruments(as_at=as_at, effective_at=effective_at, page=page, sort_by=sort_by, start=start, limit=limit, filter=filter, instrument_property_keys=instrument_property_keys)
     pprint(api_response)
 except ApiException as e: